Tips for Dealing with Smokey & Stressful Times

 1. Drink water - When you think you have drank enough, drink more.
 Sometimes, in really hot & dry environments, it is important to have a bit of salt & sugar present with water to allow the cells to “drink up” and hydrate.
 This can look like adding some sea salt & honey or fruit juice to water (a natural Gatorade), or making smoothies, juices, soups & broths.

 2. Get your antioxidants – Vitamins A, C, E, beta carotene, lycopene, selenium.
 The vegetables & fruits that are red, orange, yellow, green, blue & purple.
 Berries.
 Frozen berries are my favorite right now, right out of the freezer and into a bowl.
-Brazil nuts are high in selenium.
+Brazil nuts are high in selenium, an important mineral needed in the detoxification pathways.
 Vitamin / Electrolyte packets are really helpful (also rich in antioxidants).
 Whenever I was out working on a fire, I would add electrolyte packets to water daily.

-3. Liver & Heart supportive foods – Brassica plant family, citrus, garlic & onion plant family, beets, artichokes, Brazil nuts, berries, and lots of fiber.
+3. Liver & Heart supportive foods – These foods include the Brassica plant family (broccoli, Brussel sprouts, cauliflower, kale, radishes, turnips, maca), citrus, garlic & onion plant family, beets, artichokes, Brazil nuts, berries, and lots of fiber.

-4. Herbs that help lower toxic burden on the body - Tulsi / Holy basil, Milk thistle seed, Dandelion root, Cilantro, Parsley, Sesame Seeds, Seaweeds, Turmeric root
+4. Herbs and plants that help lower toxic burden on the body - Tulsi / holy basil, milk thistle seed, dandelion root, cilantro, parsley, sesame seeds, seaweeds, turmeric root, flaxseeds

 5. Close the windows - It sometimes feels like a debate - which is better?
 Airing out the house and getting “fresh air” or closing it up to prevent smoke from entering the house.
 Smoke will settle into materials in your house.
-Often, especially if the presence of smoke is visible, it is best to close up the house as best as you can.
+If the presence of smoke is visible, it is best to close up the house as best as you can.

 6. Reduce your activity time outdoors.